GasparBonari/e-swiftcart/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---

 Thank you for checking out E-SwiftCart!
-If you have any questions or suggestions, feel free to open an issue or contact us.
-Happy shopping!
+If you have any questions or suggestions, feel free to open an issue.